-Granite company chips away at carbon emissions
+Granite House chips away at carbon emissions

 The Granite House has a long-term lease at a premises on an industrial estate in Bicester, Oxfordshire, with the buildings dating to the 1970s.